Sheep-y/MarsHorizonMods/ModLoader/Alternatives.md

 9. Place mods in their own subfolders under the Mods folder, or use the GUI.
 For example, the "Informed" mod may be placed as `Mods\Informed-1-0-123\MH_Informed.dll`.

+Do not switch the mod loader off in Unity Mod Manager.
+Doing so will cause the other mods to fails to load on next launch.

-This mod loader is required because Unity Mod Manager does not correctly handle `ReflectionTypeLoadException` as of version 0.24.2.
-The Mod Manager will mod UMM to fix the issue, since the XNode library used by the game has the same issue.
+This is because Unity Mod Manager does not correctly handle `ReflectionTypeLoadException`, as of version 0.24.2.
+The Mod Manager will mod UMM to fix the issue, since the XNode library used by the game has the same issue and must be fixed.